 D.E.F.’s mission reached the attention of the entertainment community when Oscar winner Forest Whitaker chose to wear a bracelet from the Green Initiative collection to the 2007 Academy Awards.
 The Green Bracelet as a symbol for D.E.F. and its mission then gained further public awareness through advertising campaigns featuring Kimora Lee Simmons wearing nothing but dozens of Green Bracelets, a series of celebrity events for D.E.F. from Manhattan to Hollywood in the summer and fall of 2007, and features in Harper’s Bazaar, InStyle, Ebony, Hamptons Magazine, and Hollywood Life.

 D.E.F. was launched with Simmons Jewelry Co.’s leading support.
-Building on this good first step, the vision for D.E.F. is to engage the entire diamond and jewelry industry in raising funds to benefit educational initiatives in African nations where diamonds are a natural resource.
-D.E.F. is diligently working to build alliances with the diamond jewelry industry to raise funds towards our mission of helping CIDA, African Leadership Academy and Botswana Top Achievers all organizations that empower Africans through education.
+Building on this good first step, the vision for D.E.F. is to engage the entire diamond and jewelry industry in raising funds to benefit educational initiatives in nations where diamonds are a natural resource.
+D.E.F. is diligently working to build alliances with the diamond jewelry industry to raise funds towards our mission of helping CIDA, African Leadership Academy and Botswana Top Achievers all organizations that empower youth through education.